Waterloo, Iowa: African American community

-In 1910, a significant number of black railroad workers were brought in as strikebreakers to the Waterloo area.
+In 1910, black railroad workers were brought in as strikebreakers to the Waterloo area.
 Black workers were relegated to 20 square blocks in Waterloo, an area that remains the east side to this day.
 In 1940, more black strikebreakers were brought in to work in the Rath meat plant.
 In 1948, a black strikebreaker killed a white union member.
 Instead of a race riot, a strike ensued against the Rath Company.
 The National Guard was called in to end the 73-day strike.

 Civil rights

 United Packinghouse Workers of America became the main union of the Rath Company, welcoming black workers, but United Auto Workers Local 838 continued to refuse black members.
 With the power of the union, Anna Mae Weems, Ada Treadwell, Charles Pearson and Jimmy Porter formed an anti-discrimination department at Rath by the 1950s.
 This department helped organize protests against local places that discriminated against blacks.

 Porter would go on to organize the first black radio station in Waterloo, KBBG, in 1978.
 Weems became the head of the anti-discrimination department and local NAACP chapter.

 On May 31, 1966, Eddie Wallace Sallis was found dead in the local jail.
 The black community felt the death was suspicious, and protests were held.
 On June 4, Weems led a march on city hall to encourage investigation into his death.
 The march led to the creation of the Waterloo Human Rights Commission, which lasted only a year due to lack of funding.

 On Sept.
 7, 1967, a city report, "Waterloo's Unfinished Business", was released.
 The report covered the ongoing problems in housing, education and employment faced by Waterloo's black community.
 It confirmed the housing bias faced by black residents, that many of the schools were generally 80% of one race, and that 80% of black residents held service jobs.
 In a 2007 article, the Courier covered some changes in the 40 years since, finding that housing was now mostly divided by socioeconomic status, schools still violated the desegregation plan, and black unemployment was still double that of white residents.

 The Iowa Supreme Court outlawed school segregation in 1868.
 A 1967 commission found most schools were still segregated and recommended immediate desegregation, which Mayor Lloyd Turner opposed.
 In 1969, the Waterloo school board voted to allow open enrollment in all their schools to encourage integration.
 Many parents felt it was not enough.
 Despite the efforts between 1967 and 1970, already-black schools in the area increased in their segregation.